 Appointed King George III’s “Royal Botanist for North America” and called by Linnaeus “the greatest natural botanist in the world,” John Bartram was in the forefront of the 18th century plant craze.
 Today, Bartram’s home and garden is an oasis in a not-so-nice part of Philadelphia.
 However, when John Bartram started his house in 1729 it was out in the country, across the river from Philadelphia.
 By the time he completed the house in 1770, he and his family had turned it (and Philadelphia) into one of the top sites of the early eighteenth century plant craze.
-The house (which you can tour several times a day Thursday-Sunday – there is a fee for the tours, walking around the gardens is free) is a hodgepodge of styles – built out of stone quarried on site (some carved by Bartram himself).
+The house (which you can tour several times a day Thursday-Sunday – there is a fee for the tours, but walking around the gardens is free) is a hodgepodge of styles – built out of stone quarried on site (some carved by Bartram himself).

 Bartram made numerous collecting expeditions all over the east coast, collecting plants and bringing them back to his garden before shipping them out to Europeans who were fascinated by these “exotic” North American species.
 He and his family are credited with introducing over 200 species of American plants to the world, including: magnolias, mountain laurels, azaleas, rhododendrons, sugar maples, black gums, viburnums, and sumacs.
 Horticulturally minded founding fathers, such as Jefferson and Washington were friends and visited the estate.
 The family continued the horticulture business until 1850.
 The plants grown in the garden today are those listed in Bartram’s catalogues, and remnants of the original gardens themselves (the oldest surviving botanical garden in North America) can still be seen on the grounds (and are highlighted on the garden tours, also offered Thursday-Sunday).